lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Ephemeral Public Keys {#cose_key}

 The ephemeral public keys in EDHOC (G_X and G_Y) use compact representation of elliptic curve points, see {{comrep}}.
 In COSE compact representation is achieved by formatting the ECDH ephemeral public keys as COSE_Keys of type EC2 or OKP according to Sections 7.1 and 7.2 of [I-D.ietf-cose-rfc8152bis-algs], but only including the 'x' parameter in G_X and G_Y.
 For Elliptic Curve Keys of type EC2, compact representation MAY be used also in the COSE_Key.
-If the COSE implementation requires an 'y' parameter, the value y = false SHALL be used.
+If the COSE implementation requires a 'y' parameter, the value y = false SHALL be used.
 COSE always use compact output for Elliptic Curve Keys of type EC2.

 ## External Authorization Data (EAD) {#AD}

 In order to reduce round trips and number of messages or to simplify processing, external security applications may be integrated into EDHOC by transporting authorization related data in the messages.
-One example is third-party identity and authorization information protected out of scope of EDHOC {{I-D.selander-ace-ake-authz}}.
+One example is third-party identity and authorization information whose protection is out of scope of EDHOC {{I-D.selander-ace-ake-authz}}.
 Another example is a certificate enrollment request or the resulting issued certificate.

 EDHOC allows opaque external authorization data (EAD) to be sent in the EDHOC messages.
 External authorization data sent in message_1 (EAD_1) or message_2 (EAD_2) should be considered unprotected by EDHOC, see {{unprot-data}}.
 External authorization data sent in message_3 (EAD_3) or message_4 (EAD_4) is protected between Initiator and Responder.